-447.04(4) Asbestos Good Faith Inspection (GFI)
+447.04(4) Good Faith Inspection (GFI)

-The purpose of the pre-bid asbestos GFI is to determine the presence or absence of ACM in suspect materials found in buildings, bridges, culverts, and other structures that will be disturbed during renovation or demolition activities, and to sufficiently notify employees and contractors of asbestos hazards that may be present and could be disturbed by the work.
-The asbestos GFI is completed with the intent of complying with and providing an AHERAlevel assessment in accordance with federal, state, and local asbestos laws and regulations.
+The purpose of the pre-bid GFI is to determine whether the project will disturb ACM, and to satisfy the Communications of Hazards requirement pursuant to Chapter 296-62-07721 WAC.

+The GFI is completed with the intent of complying with and providing an AHERA- level assessment in accordance with federal, state, and local asbestos laws and regulations.
 These statutes are generally focused on identifying airborne emissions of asbestos fibers.
-This information can be used to address public and worker health concerns about exposure to ACM during construction, renovation, demolition and general housekeeping activities.
+This information informs workers about potential exposures to ACM during construction and abatement work activities.

-An asbestos GFI must be conducted pre-bid by an accredited AHERA Building Inspector prior to any renovation or demolition in accordance with 40 CFR, Part 763, Subpart E, Appendix C, and Chapter 296-62-07721 WAC.
-Local Clean Air Agencies may also have specific requirements and directives which must be met, in addition to Washington State Department of Labor & Industries (LNI) and other applicable asbestos regulations listed in EM 447.02.
+A GFI must be conducted pre-bid by an accredited AHERA Building Inspector prior to any renovation or demolition in accordance with 40 CFR, Part 763, Subpart E, Appendix C, and Chapter 296-62-07721 WAC.
+Local Clean Air Agencies may also have specific requirements and directives which must be met, in addition to Washington State Department of Labor & Industries (LNI) and other applicable asbestos regulations listed in Section 447.02.
 Pursuant to Chapter 296-62-07703 WAC, an "Accredited inspector" means any person meeting the accreditation requirements of the Federal Toxic Substance Control Act (TSCA).
-The AHERA Building Inspector must be a WSDOT employee or a consultant retained by WSDOT.
+The AHERA Building Inspector must be a WSDOT employee, or a consultant retained by WSDOT.